Skip to main content

 Amazing aperitivo.
 Amazing staff owner.
 Lori is the best :) Very comfortable place to spend hours on drinking coffee, eating good pastries, or having aperitivo.
 Especially if you don't want to spend a lot of money.
 You can easily spend 2 hours there and just pay 2.40€ per café and cornetto.
 Inside is full of Easter items and artificial flowers.

 In conclusion, Jesi may be a small town, but it offers a diverse set of attractions.
-Jesi has something to offer everyone.
+Jesi has something to offer to everyone.
 Our favorite places highlighted in this post are just a glimpse into what makes this town special.
 Whether you're a resident or a visitor, Jesi's charm is sure to leave a lasting impression.

 Comments